rod4n4m1/sre-manifesto/docs/about/site.md

 ## Project

-The SRE Manifesto project is a timid project with a bold goal: create a universal site reliability engineer manifesto.
+The SRE Manifesto project is a timid project with two bold goals:

+1. Publish and maintain a universal site reliability engineer (SRE) manifesto.
+2. Curate a collection of high-level site reliability engineering pratices.

 ## Usage